Skip to content

 - “As the demand for health care continues to grow, increasing the number of CRNAs, and permitting them to practice in the most efficient delivery model, will be a key to containing costs while maintaining quality care.”

-Substantial scientific and medical research has found no differences in patient safety and surgical outcomes in states with and without CRNA supervision.
+- Peer-reviewed medical research finds no differences in patient safety and surgical outcomes in states with and without the meaningless CRNA supervision model that would end in Michigan under House Bill 4359.

 - Studies — including one from the Institute of Medicine, and one from the Research Triangle Institute in 2010 — have found no difference in patient safety or medical outcomes in states that require supervision of CRNAs and states that do not.